dfe-analytical-services/ees-data-screener/future_development.md

 + Add a summary of your data which prints the variables and levels that are useful
   + Extract the indicator groupings and print
   + Add a message for filters where a hint isn't added so that we can say 'you don't have a hint for x, are you sure?
-  + Printing out observational unit and filter levels, so addind a 'what is in your data section'
+  + Printing out observational unit and filter levels, so adding a 'what is in your data section'